aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

         id3-. filtered data .->id4(Kafka);
         id3-. filtered data .->id5(PostgreSQL);

 The article includes the steps that you need when using the `Aiven web console <https://console.aiven.io>`_ along with a few different samples of how you can set thresholds for alerts.
-For connecting to your PostgreSQL service, this example uses the `Aiven CLI <https://github.com/aiven/aiven-client>`_, but you can also use other tools if you prefer.
+For connecting to your PostgreSQL service, this example uses the `Aiven CLI <https://github.com/aiven/aiven-client>`_ calling `psql <https://www.postgresql.org/docs/current/app-psql.html>`_.
+But you can also use other tools if you prefer.

 In addition, the instructions show you how to use a separate Python tool, `Apache Kafka Python fake data producer <https://github.com/aiven/python-fake-data-producer-for-apache-kafka>`_, to create sample records for your Apache Kafka topic that provides the streamed data.